-Dawn Michele Hankins, PhD, LAT, ATC Professor of Athletic Training Director of MS in Athletic Training Program Curriculum Director of Athletic Training dhankins@mckendree.edu (618) 537-6917
+Dawn Michele Hankins, PhD, LAT, ATC Professor of Athletic Training Director of MS in Athletic Training Program Curriculum Director of Athletic Training

 Program Outcomes

 The program will:

 - Recruit, admit, and retain highly qualified individuals who are committed to a career in athletic training. - Secure and maintain accreditation from the Commission on Accreditation of Athletic Training Education (CAATE). - Promote high levels of professional and ethical conduct. - Prepare students to successfully pass the BOC Certification Examination. - Prepare students for an entry-level position in athletic training. - Provide opportunities for interprofessional collaboration and education.